amurzeau/damc/README.md

    2. In Display tab: check `Enable JACK client/port prety-names (metadata)`

 10. In QJackCtl, click on the `Start` button, this should start jack
-11. Run wavePlayer server and gui:
+11. Run DAMC server and gui:
-   - waveSendUDPJack.exe
+   - damc_server.exe
-   - waveSendUDPJackGui.exe
+   - damc_gui.exe
-12. In the WavePlayer GUI, click Add button to add a Jack client that can receive/send audio
+12. In the DAMC GUI, click Add button to add a Jack client that can receive/send audio
-   - Each jack client managed by WavePlayer do this:
+   - Each jack client managed by DAMC do this:
      - Receive audio from other Jack clients or from various external sources (configured by `type`)
 	 - Do processing on the audio stream (like volume, mute, compressor)
 	 - Output audio to other Jack clients or to external sinks (configured by `type`)
 13. In the config dialog box, configure things:
-   - Display Name: name shown in QJackCtl and in WaverPlayer GUI
+   - Display Name: name shown in QJackCtl and in DAMC GUI
    - Type:
       - Loopback: received audio is send on its outputs through enabled filters
 	  - RemoteOutput: received audio is sent on the network using UDP to specified target IP / port address.
 VBAN format is required to be compatible with Voicemeeter.